jseverijn3k/django_htmx/README.md

   * password reset
   * email verification after a signup
   * styling of all allauth templates
-* User profiles
+* User profiles -> in a seperate django app
+  * one-to-one connection with the standard django user model
-  * with profile pictures
+  * profile pictures -> using Pillow package

 * etc...